Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear is a self-help book published in 2018.

 - Goldilocks Zone → optimal level of difficulty for motivation

-- If the activity is too easy, you will become bored + not want to continue
+- If too easy, you’ll become bored

 - Boredom is the greatest threat to success (not failure)